WWW.SARASAUTISMSITE.COM

 KNOW AUTISM, KNOW YOUR CHILD, with < My Thoughts > by Sara Luker

-What is the latest research on autism?
-With < My Thoughts > by Sara Luker
+What is the latest research on autism? with < My Thoughts > by Sara Luker

 World Health Organization (WHO) Staff Writers (2022) emphasize that the health-care needs of people with autism are complex and require a range of integrated services, that include health promotion, care and rehabilitation.
 Collaboration between the health sector and other sectors, particularly education, employment and social care, is important.